Congressional report says there’s an extremely high risk Temu’s supply chains have forced labor

 According to documents Temu provided to the committee, the company has more than 80,000 suppliers that fuel its vast e-commerce platform.

+The report comes a few months after representatives with “Shut Down Shein,” an anonymous coalition of brands and human rights organizations, began meeting with congressional offices seeking to increase scrutiny on the fast fashion site.

-The report comes a week after two bipartisan bills were introduced in Congress seeking to make changes to a century-old trade rule – known as de minimis – that benefits both retailers.
+Last week, two bipartisan bills were introduced in Congress seeking to make changes to a century-old trade rule – known as de minimis – that benefits both Shein and Temu.

 Under the provision, imported packages valued under $800 receive tax exemptions and less oversight from U.S. customs.
 The report said Temu and Shein ship nearly all their packages, most of which are valued under $800, from China directly to consumers.
 Typically retailers ship overseas goods to a domestic warehouse, pay the required taxes, and then deliver packages to consumers.
 It said the two companies are likely responsible for nearly half of all de minimis shipments, resulting in a huge tax break and minimal oversight.